ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {: #architecture}

 When deploying applications in the cloud, software can originate from different sources:
-1. The file system of a local workstation using a provisioning system to create the required infrastructure and to copy files and scripts to the virtual server instances,
+1. The file system of a local workstation using a provisioning system to create the required infrastructure, to copy files and scripts to the virtual server instances;
-2. {{site.data.keyword.IBM_notm}} mirrors,
+2. {{site.data.keyword.IBM_notm}} mirrors;
 3. Internet or intranet software repositories.

 <p style="text-align: center;">